-We assume the actor's decision rule maximizes her expected utility: she opts for the card iff $\mu(s)v_k(h) + [1 - \mu(s)]v_k(l) > x$ .
+We assume the actor's decision rule maximizes her expected utility: she opts for the card iff $\mu(s)v_k(h) + [1 - \mu(s)]v_k(l) > x$.
 Given our binary-signal environment, this condition implies that the actor's behavior in a given decision problem (x, k) can be summarized by one of three types:

-- (i) Always-Cash types choose the cash bonus regardless of their signal; - (ii) Signal-Dependent types choose the card if and only if s = h; - (iii) Always-Card types choose the gift card regardless of their signal.
-12
+- (i) Always-Cash types choose the cash bonus for both signal realizations; - (ii) Signal-Dependent types choose the card if and only if s = h; - (iii) Always-Card types choose the card for both signal realizations.14

-We will refer to these as "aggregate types" or simply types, since they distill many aspects of a participant's decision (e.g., taste for the shop, risk attitudes, etc.) down to a simple mapping between her signal and her choice.
+We will refer to these as "strategic types" (or simply "types" for brevity when there is no potential confusion).
+These types distill many aspects of a participant's decision making-taste for the shop, risk attitudes, etc.-down to a simple mapping between her signal and her choice.15

-$^{12}$ An additional type is possible if we allow for irrational behavior: a Mistaken type chooses the card if and only if s=l.
-Our theoretical predictions will focus on the case where mistaken types are not present and players are aware of this.
+14An additional type is possible if we allow for irrational behavior: a Mistaken type chooses the card if and only if s = l.
+Our predictions will focus on the case where mistaken types are not present and players are aware of this.